richard-sebos/articles/CUPS-Samba/Article1/Intro_CUPS.md

 ---

 ### 1. **Introduction**
-Printing nowadays, is one of those weird tech technologies.
+- Printing nowadays, is one of those weird tech technologies, that nobody thinks they use, but it's everywhere.
-For my personal perspective, I can't remember the last time I printed something for myself From an enterprise perspective, it is still done and used to drive critical task this was decades ago, but remember a time when a user would enter something into the web it would get printed out, and someone else would type it into an enterprise solution
-- but when he stopped to think about it, putting is everywhere from cash register machines to the package you got delivered from Amazon
+- but when he stopped to think about it, printing is everywhere from cash register machines to the package you got delivered from Amazon
+- From an enterprise perspective, it is still done and used to drive critical task
+- The CUPS service allows

-Allow that printing is done to printer set up on a network with a computer just feed away
+- Allow that printing is done to printer set up on a network with a computer just feed away
 - CUPS is an application to define network print cues for other devices to print to
 * What is CUPS?
 * Brief history (originally by Apple, now maintained by OpenPrinting)